 Turnover represents rental and other income receivable and revenue grants receivable.
 It also includes grants reimbursing specific expenditure on the improvement programme and amortisation of Social Housing Grant.
-Disposals of fixed assets such as Right to Buy sales income are not included in turnover.
+Disposals of fixed assets such as property sales income are not included in turnover.